albert97/Snippet_Tech/work.md

     image:
       src: /assets/img/work/sand.png
       alt: sand
     description: New Zealand sits on the boundary between three plates.
 This unique configuration creates many breathtaking landscape and geophysics features.
+Seismic coupling is dependent on local lithology, and is crucial for determining local earthquake risks.

   - title: END-PERMIAN MASS EXTINCTION
     image: